cablelabs/snaps-openstack/README.md

 that have been initialized with [SNAPS-Boot](https://github.com/cablelabs/snaps-boot).

-If you're dabbling or big time into Software Defined Networks (SDN), Network Function Virtualization (NFV) or just building your own cloud, then this is where you want to be.
+If you're working with Software Defined Networks (SDN), Network Function Virtualization (NFV) or just building your own cloud, then this is where you want to be.

 ## Getting started